publiccodenet/publiccode.net/membership/founding-membership.md

 * be one of the first to have codebases stewarded by the Foundation (reducing your future risk and maintenance costs)
 * get a seat on the board of directors
-* have your membership fees waived for the first year
 * steer the Foundation’s pipeline towards projects you’d like to reuse
 * gain recognition as a leader of systemic digital transformation